 Rising inflation continues to affect the cost of products and services.
 When faced with these price hikes, independent contractors are wise to review the terms of their agreements.
 Price adjustments are a common component of business, impacting nearly all industries.

 However, negotiating price adjustments can be complicated.
-There are many factors that independent contractors must consider to prevent losing valuable contracts or selling themselves short.
+There are many factors that independent contractors must prevent losing valuable contracts or selling themselves short.
 An experienced certified public accountant (CPA) can assist independent contractors in negotiating these price adjustments.

 Importance of Negotiating